Skip to main content

 Measure A requires Los Angeles County to have a Regional Plan.
 The Responsive Regional Plan is a public tool that shows how local jurisdictions and regional partners across the County —cities, councils of governments (COGs), continuums of care (COCs), County departments, and other publicly funded entities—are working together to prevent and end homelessness and meet Measure A goals.
 This comprehensive inventory of activities taking place across the County is meant to help inform regional decisions about policy and funding across all housing and homelessness efforts.

-As a living tool, the Responsive Regional Plan continues to evolve to reflect existing resources, highlight innovative programs, and encourage regional collaboration.
+As a living tool, the Responsive Regional Plan will continue to evolve to reflect existing resources, highlight innovative programs, and encourage regional collaboration.

 The Responsive Regional Plan Inventory